Vahni Capildeo: Biography

 Born in 1973 in Port of Spain, Trinidad, Capildeo has lived in Scotland since 2017, and the United Kingdom since 1991.
-Capildeo is agender.
+Capildeo is non-binary and uses they/them pronouns.

 They read English at Christ Church, Oxford, and were subsequently awarded a Rhodes Scholarship to pursue graduate work in Old Norse and translation theory, also at Christ Church/the Faculty of English Language and Literature, towards their DPhil, Reading Egils saga Skallagrímssonar: saga, paratext, translations (2001).

 They intermitted from a Research Fellowship at Girton College, Cambridge, in 2000–04 to spend time in Trinidad and Jamaica.
 This produced No Traveller Returns (Salt, 2003), a book-length poem sequence characterised by a reviewer as "a discontinuous meditation on identity and self-awareness.
 These are merciless poems – mercilessly observant, mercilessly precise", and One Scattered Skeleton, a non-fiction book on the palimpsestic nature of place, memory, and language that takes its title from a poem by the Guyanese poet Martin Carter and moves between the UK, the Caribbean, and Iceland.
 Extracts from One Scattered Skeleton have appeared in London: City of Disappearances (ed.
 Iain Sinclair), Stand Magazine, The Arts Journal (Guyana) and The Caribbean Review of Books.